-EPA Operating Grants for Wastewater Projects - The Federal Water Quality Act of 1987 (the "Water Quality Act") established a joint Federal and state program with the EPA to assist in providing financial assistance to municipalities within the states for governmentally owned wastewater treatment projects.
+EPA Operating Grants for Wastewater Projects-The Federal Water Quality Act of 1987 (the "Water Quality Act") established a joint Federal and state program with the EPA to assist in providing financial assistance to municipalities within the states for governmentally owned wastewater treatment projects.
 Under the terms of the EPA grant, the State was required (1) to establish the Clean Water Fund Program, a perpetual state revolving fund into which the grant monies must be deposited, (2) to provide State matching funds equal to 20% of the grant and (3) to use the monies to provide financial assistance to municipalities for governmental owned wastewater treatment projects in a number of ways, provided that such assistance is not in the form of a grant.
-Reauthorization of the Water Quality Act of 1987 is not expected to be acted upon by the present Congress of the United States, although the allocation of capitalization grants to states is expected to result in a grant to Wisconsin of approximately \$35.8 million for federal fiscal year 2003.
+Reauthorization of the Water Quality Act of 1987 is not expected to be acted upon by the present Congress of the United States, although the allocation of capitalization grants to states is expected to result in a grant to Wisconsin of approximately \$35.8 million for federal fiscal year 2004.
 Four percent of the EPA grant amount may be used for wastewater program administrative expenses.
-Authorization levels for years after 2003 are unknown at this time.
+Authorization levels for years after 2004 are unknown at this time.

-EPA Operating Grants for Drinking Water Projects - The Federal Safe Drinking Water Act Amendment of 1996 (the "Safe Drinking Water Act") established a joint Federal and state program with the EPA to assist in providing financial assistance to municipal and community water system projects.
+EPA Operating Grants for Drinking Water Projects-The Federal Safe Drinking Water Act Amendment of 1996 (the "Safe Drinking Water Act") established a joint Federal and state program with the EPA to assist in providing financial assistance to municipal and community water system projects.
 Under the terms of the EPA grant, the State was required (1) to establish the Safe Drinking Water Loan Program, a perpetual state revolving fund into which the grant monies must be deposited, (2) to provide State matching funds equal to 20% of the grant and (3) to use the monies to provide financial assistance to municipal and community water system projects.
-The Safe Drinking Water Act was authorized through federal fiscal year 2003 and a grant to Wisconsin of approximately \$15.9 million is planned for federal fiscal year 2003.
+The Safe Drinking Water Act was authorized through federal fiscal year 2004 and a grant to Wisconsin of approximately \$16.4 million is expected for federal fiscal year 2004.
 Reauthorization of the Safe Drinking Water Act may not be acted upon by the present Congress of the United States, although the Fund expects EPA capitalization grants to states to continue into the future.
 Four percent of the EPA grant amount may be used for water program administrative expenses plus a portion of the grant may be used by DNR for various water-related issues and initiatives.

-Hardship Grants - Wisconsin statutes require that the Fund provide financial hardship assistance for wastewater projects to communities that qualify under Wisconsin Statute 281.58(13).
+Hardship Grants-Wisconsin statutes require that the Fund provide financial hardship assistance for wastewater projects to communities that qualify under Wisconsin Statute 281.58(13).
 This assistance may come in the form of reduced interest rates (as low as 0%) or grants subject to limitations prescribed by the statute.
-In 2003, the fund expended hardship grants of \$1,424,756.
+In 2004 and 2003, the Fund expended hardship grants of \$1,065,392 and \$1,424,756, respectively.
 At June 30, 2003, the Fund had committed to award \$369,441 of additional hardship grants.
+At June 30, 2004, the Fund was not committed to award any additional hardship grants.

-BALANCE SHEET BY PROGRAM JUNE 30, 2003
+BALANCE SHEET BY PROGRAM JUNE 30, 2004